Bricktricker/servercursemanager/README.md

 ### Config
 The only important config file is the the `serverpack/config.toml` file.
 Here you need to specify the server ip or adress and port of the target MinecraftForge server, right next to the `remoteServer`.
 You should specify the server in the format `server:port`, e.g. `localhost:8080` or `my.server.com:4148`.
+The server alllows overwriting and creating additional files on the client.
+If you, as the client, don't want a specific file to be created, create an empty file at the same place with the same name, but with an .bak extension.
+This tells the SCM to skip creating or updating the file.